edward62740/WMNS/README.md

 </br> _Runs off comparatively low-cost and widely used nRF52 series SoCs.
 Same design template was used across sensors to drop development time and costs._
 </br> _No protocol overhead or IP costs involved._

+This system has been deployed in stages since Q1 21 with zero system failures (e.g gateway restarts, sensor malfunctions and drops out of network, hardware failure..)

 Preliminary.
 CAA 060222

 Released under the GPL-2.0 License